Send the link below via email or IMCopy

 Example: men earn about 1/4 more than women do for the same work, regardless of skill or ability.

 Some may say employers must pay women less because of the risk that women will have to take time off for their children.

 However, this is an example of male privilege.

-Men have children as well, but they are not considered a bad worker or as a pay risk because of it.
-However, if women do not take time off for their children and concede to a lower pay, they are a 'bad mother'.
+Men have children as well, but they are not considered a bad worker/pay-risk because of it.
+However, if women do not take time off for their children & concede to a lower pay, they are considered a 'bad mother'.

 Gender Roles and Privilege

 How society dictates men & women should think, speak, dress, interact

 leadership roles are also reserved for men.

 men are taught to speak their minds, dress as they like, and think 'like a man'.